 Nelson Avenue and Tennyson Drive

 We've told you about this playground, one of our favorite places to play in Staten Island, before.
-The playground's nautical-theme will inspire swashbuckling pirates to explore its shipwreck or help marine-biologists-in-training hone their craft.
+The playground's nautical theme inspires swashbuckling pirates to explore its shipwreck or help marine-biologists-in-training hone their craft.
 Got a kid who's obsessed with the Staten Island Ferry?
 Let them play captain for a day here or assign them lookout duty in the lighthouse.
 There are sprinklers to frolic in and sandboxes for burying treasure or searching for someone else's.

 Reservoir Avenue West at Bainbridge Avenue

-When my son was asked to attend weekly tennis lessons in this park, I wondered how I would entertain my two daughters for three hours in the green space, but was oh-so-pleasantly surprised upon our arrival.
-The Oval, as locals call it, houses multiple playgrounds and recent renovations make it destination worthy.
-We whiled away our hours at the expansive playground to the south of the tennis courts, which had two huge jungle gyms flanking a water play area.
+When my son was asked to attend weekly tennis lessons in this park, I wondered how to entertain my two daughters for three hours in the green space but was oh-so-pleasantly surprised upon our arrival.
+The Oval, as locals call it, houses multiple playgrounds, and recent renovations make it destination-worthy.
+We spent hours at the expansive playground to the south of the tennis courts, which had two huge jungle gyms flanking a water play area.
 One was just right for my 3-year-old, while my 7-year-old delighted in the multiple monkey bar-like obstacles on the big-kid version.
 She was thrilled to let me (and her older brother) know it had an American Ninja Warrior-style "spin-cycle" obstacle for her to test her skills on, too.
-Just outside the large enclosed play area was another set of sprinklers and staff from the onsite recreation center had strewn about ride-on toys and other plaything for passersby to enjoy.
+Just outside the large, enclosed play area was another set of sprinklers, and staff from the on-site recreation center had strewn about ride-on toys and other playthings for passersby to enjoy.
 The Oval has three playgrounds total, plus a football field, track, and tennis courts.